yowls/dotfiles/.config/herbstluftwm/README.md

 ### Workspaces
 **File name: "workspace.sh"**

-Set all the virtual workspace.<br>
+Set all the virtual workspaces and the keybinds to switch to these.<br>
-Originalmente se llaman TAGS, pero ya que se encarga de los escritorios virtuales, su nombre generico seria workspace.
+Originally called TAGS, but since they take care of the virtual desks, its generic name would be.
-You can adjust cuantos quieres aqui.<br>
+You can adjust as many as you want.<br>
-Actualmente hay 10.
+There are currently 10.

 ### Keybinds
 **File name: "keybind.sh"**

-Here are the keybinds for **launch programs and scripts** but non for set the keyboards for window manage.<br>
+Here are the keybinds for **launch programs and scripts** but not to set the keybinds for window manage.<br>
-*For manipulation of window and frames, see [window and frames]*
+*For manipulation of window and frames, see* [window and frames](https://github.com/yowls/dotfiles/tree/debian/.config/herbstluftwm#window-and-frames)

 #### Some keybinds
 | Key | Produce? |